 (4) A document that is required to comply with a form need not contain any matter that is not relevant to the credit contract, mortgage, guarantee or consumer lease concerned.
 Consequential renumbering of items is permissible.

+Note for this regulation:

-Note — Schedule 2, clause 11 of the Code makes provision with respect to forms.
+Schedule 2, clause 11 of the Code makes provision with respect to forms.
 The clause provides, among other things, that strict compliance with a form is not necessary and substantial compliance is sufficient.

 Part 2 — Matters prescribed for the purposes of Part 1 of the Code (Preliminary)